Factual/patchwork/README.md

 ##### `subdirectory_blacklist`

 str[]: Patchwork will ignore any subdirectories with the included names.
 By default, Patchwork blacklists `node_modules` subdirectories so you don't waste API calls looking up your dependencies' dependencies.
 For an even more thorough search that includes all these files, you can override this setting in your config file with `subdirectory_blacklist: []`.

-##### `data_directory`

-str: If using the `-s` or `--save` option to save your dependency reports as JSON, this specifies the directory to use.
-By default, `data_directory` is `patchwork/data/`, meaning reports will be saved to `patchwork/data/<timestamp_of_request_initialization>/`.
-The timestamp-based subdirectories allow you to find reports from a given day or time easily.

-You can override with any absolute path if you wish to save the reports outside of the Patchwork folder.

 ##### `test_webhook`